sheriedearie/phase-3-movies/README.md

 1. No associations, no foreign key on the table.
 2. Associations attempted in the model but are incorrect; foreign key is on a table but in the wrong spot.
 3. Relationships properly created.
-Associations lead to the correct behavior but may have used `has_one` or manually written out the methods the macro builds for us.
+Associations lead to the correct behavior but may have used the wrong macro or manually written out the methods the macro builds for us.
 4. Relationships properly created, save minor mistakes in advanced deliverables.
 May implement advanced query methods with iterators instead of using built-in methods.
 5. Relationships properly created.
 Advanced query methods use appropriate built-in methods.